-This research carried out in UMP laboratory using UMAS laboratory scale.
-UMAS system is integrated with the anaerobic digestion technique, membrane technology and ultrasonic technology at the same time.
-The raw materials (POME) have gone through a fermentation process in where complex organic matters were degraded and production of methane gas takes places.
-Then this process would be further enhanced by a membrane UF module which allowed the removal of suspended solid by ultrafiltration to give a good quality effluent.
-The biomass that retained by the membrane recycled back to reactor while the remaining permeate was discharged.
-The ultrasonic that equipped with the membrane UF module housing played its part in preventing membrane fouling.
-The micro organism were left in the bioreactor for the first few days to acclimatized with the bioreactor environment until the system is establish where the micro organism would self generate and retained the sufficient amount of microbial in the system.
-The experiment carried out in mesophilic condition the performance in these conditions was investigated by evaluating pH, VSS, TSS, COD and BOD.
+This chapter will discuss about material and methodology that going to be use.
+After analyse few methods and have high desire to achieve concept waste to energy successfully, this paper will be implement ultrasonic membrane anaerobic system (UMAS) to produce methane gas from palm oil mill effluent (POME).
+UMAS is integrated with the anaerobic digestion technique, membrane technology and ultrasonic technology at the same time.
+The raw materials (POME) will go through the fermentation process in where complex organic matter will be degrading within certain time and methane gas is produce.
+The further process is enhance by a membrane UF module which allow the removal suspended solid by ultra filtration to give a good quality effluent.
+Retain of biomass by the membrane will be recycle back to reactor while the permeate will be discharge.
+This paper also will implement the ultrasonic system that equipped with the membrane UF module housing to prevent the fouling of membrane.
+In this paper, the microorganism is leave in the bioreactor for the first few days to acclimatize with the bioreactor environment until the system is establish where the microorganism will self generate and retain the sufficient amount of microbial in the system.
+Then, this research will be conduct in mesophilic condition, the performance of this condition can be investigate by evaluate pH, VSS, TSS, COD and BOD.
+The process flow diagram of this research (refer Figure 3.4), methodology, and research instruments will be discus more detail in this chapter.